Recent efforts in the quality and patient safety arena earned us

 the areas for Best Doctors, Best Nurses, Best Overall Quality, and Best

-- LIVESTRONG® Community Impact Project Award recipient.
-SBUMC is the first medical center in New York State to secure the award.
+- LIVESTRONG® Community Impact Project Award recipient, making Stony Brook University Hospital first medical center in New York State to secure the award.

 M. Baldwin Breast Care Center has been designated a Breast Imaging

 Center of Excellence by the American College of Radiology (ACR).

 Transplant Program receives a bronze medal from the U.S. Department of